Romer-D/Romer-D/README.md

 ### 👋 Hi, I’m Romer.
 Here's my brief bio:

 - I've been working with data for a good 10+ years.
-Always liked the challenge of coding and problem solving aspect of the data world.
+Always loved the coding and problem solving aspect of the data world.
 - Global Lead BI resource of a SaaS business that generates $700M sales a year and a search engine that needs no introduction.
 - I advise on/and produce business insights and analysis for stakeholders to steer towards meeting KPIs and targets.
 - I've mentored and trained BI colleagues in delivering insights to stakeholders from ground up.